Mieszko II Lambert: Deposition and division

 Division of Poland between Mieszko Lambert (red) and his brothers Otto Bolesławowic (blue) and Dytryk (green) following the Treaty of Merseburg in 1032.

 Historians estimate that the reason for the rapid capitulation of Mieszko II was the bad internal situation in the country.
 Bolesław left an unstable kingdom to his son, who had to defend his autonomy and position amongst neighboring rulers.
-Also, the cost of Mieszko II's extensive war against Emperor Conrad II caused his popularity to decline among his subjects, despite the fact that during the invasion of Saxony the King only defended their territory.
+Also, the cost of Mieszko II's extensive war against Emperor Conrad II caused his popularity to decline among his subjects, despite the fact that during the invasion of Saxony, the King only defended their territory.
 Furthermore, the final loss of the war against the Holy Roman Empire weakened the position of the King, who had to face several rebellions from the opposition, who claimed that the previous war did not produce the expected benefits.
 An additional problem was a dynastic crisis: Mieszko II's brothers continued their attempts to gain power with the help of foreign forces.

-The brother who caused the first problems to Mieszko II was most likely Bezprym, who allegedly won the alliance of Kiev in order to take power with the support of Otto.
+The brother who caused the first problems for Mieszko II was most likely Bezprym, who allegedly won the alliance of Kiev in order to take power with the support of Otto.
 When Mieszko II was busy defending Lusatia from the troops of Conrad II, the Kievan expedition came from the east with Yaroslav I the Wise as the leader.
 In 1031, Poland was invaded and then Bezprym was settled on the throne.
 Mieszko II and his family were forced to flee the country.
 Queen Richeza and her children found refuge in Germany.
 The King could not escape to Hungary because, during his travel, he was stopped by Rus' troops.
 King Stephen I of Hungary was not favorable to accepting him in his country.
 Without alternatives, Mieszko II went to Bohemia.
 Duke Oldřich once again imprisoned him.
 This time, the King could not count on Imperial support.
 Mieszko II was not only imprisoned but also castrated, which was to be a punishment to Bolesław I the Brave, who blinded Duke Boleslaus III the Red (Oldřich's brother) thirty years before.
-Mieszko II and his wife never reunited again; according to some sources, they were either officially divorced, or only separated.
+Mieszko II and his wife never reunited again; according to some sources, they were either officially divorced or only separated.